TACC/Lmod/docs/source/170_hooks.rst

   family prefix:  ``site_FAMILY_``

 **msgHook**(...):
-  Hook to print messages after avail, list, spider.
+  Hook to print messages after avail, list, spider, LmodError and LmodWarning.

 **groupName**(...):
   This hook adds the arch and os name to moduleT.lua to make it safe